sqy941013/MO-GRPO-Med/README.md

 # MO-GRPO-Med
-Official implementation of MO-GRPO-Med: a multi-objective, critic-free GRPO pipeline for clinical discharge instructions.
+Official implementation of MO-GRPO-MED: A MULTI-OBJECTIVE FRAMEWORK FOR GENERATING SAFE AND HIGH-QUALITY DISCHARGE INSTRUCTIONS.

 ## Environment Setup